Yunjue Agent Tech Report: A Fully Reproducible, Zero-Start In-Situ Self-Evolving Agent System for Open-Ended Tasks: Methodology

 \textbf{Parallel evolution with batch processing.} To optimize evolutionary throughput, we implement the \emph{parallel batch evolution} strategy.
 Given a query batch $\mathcal{Q}_t = \{q_{t,1}, q_{t,2}, \dots, q_{t,B}\}$, the system processes each instance concurrently, granting all agents shared access to the global tool repository $\mathcal{T}_{t-1}$.
 This parallel execution allows each query $q_{t,i}$ to independently synthesize a local toolset $\mathcal{P}_{t,i}$ tailored to its specific execution context.

 Upon the completion of the batch, the \emph{tool absorbing mechanism} is invoked to consolidate the dispersed local pools with the global state.
 Specifically, the system aggregates the union of all toolsets $\{\mathcal{T}_{t-1}, \mathcal{P}_{t,1}, \mathcal{P}_{t,2}, \dots, \mathcal{P}_{t,B}\}$.
 The LLM-based \textit{Aggregator} then groups utilities based on functional semantic similarity.
 Subsequently, another LLM-based \textit{Merger} is applied to each cluster to synthesize a unified, canonical tool that encapsulates collective capabilities while eliminating redundancy.
 The resulting consolidated repository $\mathcal{T}_t$ serves as the initialized state for the subsequent queries.
+The pseudo-code of the overall process is provided in Appendix~\ref{app:algorithm}.

-\section{Experiment Setup}
+\section{Experiment setup}

 \textbf{Datasets}.
-To demonstrate the generalizability of our approach across diverse domains and task complexities, we conduct comprehensive evaluations on four complementary benchmarks, each targeting distinct professional scenarios: (i) \emph{HLE} (Humanity's Last Exam)~\cite{hle}, a frontier multi-modal benchmark featuring expert-level questions across mathematics, humanities, and natural sciences, designed to assess advanced reasoning at the boundary of human knowledge; (ii) \emph{DeepSearchQA} (DSQA)~\cite{deepsearchqa}, which challenges agents' ability to synthesize comprehensive answers through deep web search, iterative information gathering, and multi-source evidence aggregation; (iii) \emph{xBench}~\cite{xbench}, a Chinese profession-aligned evaluation suite where we focus on the \emph{ScienceQA} (xSciQA) subset (spanning natural, social, and language sciences) and \emph{DeepSearch} (xDS, 2025.10 version) subset to evaluate real-world productivity in scientific research and complex retrieval workflows, allowing us to assess cross-lingual adaptation capabilities; and (iv) \emph{FinSearchComp} (FSC)~\cite{finsearchcomp}, a bilingual (English and Chinese) benchmark targeting financial analysis through its \emph{T2} (Simple Historical Lookup) and \emph{T3} (Complex Historical Investigation) tasks, which require precise time-sensitive data retrieval and multi-step quantitative reasoning over financial documents.
+To demonstrate the generalizability of our approach across diverse domains and task complexities, we conduct comprehensive evaluations on five complementary benchmarks, each targeting distinct professional scenarios: (i) \emph{HLE} (Humanity's Last Exam)~\cite{hle}, a frontier multi-modal benchmark featuring expert-level questions across mathematics, humanities, and natural sciences, designed to assess advanced reasoning at the boundary of human knowledge; (ii) \emph{DeepSearchQA} (DSQA)~\cite{deepsearchqa}, which challenges agents' ability to synthesize comprehensive answers through deep web search, iterative information gathering, and multi-source evidence aggregation; (iii) \emph{xBench}~\cite{xbench}, a Chinese profession-aligned evaluation suite where we focus on the \emph{ScienceQA} (xSciQA) subset (spanning natural, social, and language sciences) and \emph{DeepSearch} (xDS, 2025.10 version) subset to evaluate real-world productivity in scientific research and complex retrieval workflows, allowing us to assess cross-lingual adaptation capabilities; and (iv) \emph{FinSearchComp} (FSC)~\cite{finsearchcomp}, a bilingual (English and Chinese) benchmark targeting financial analysis through its \emph{T2} (Simple Historical Lookup) and \emph{T3} (Complex Historical Investigation) tasks, which require precise time-sensitive data retrieval and multi-step quantitative reasoning over financial documents.